home

 Teams and pitchers are classified by their State Director.
 Team are reclassified based on their World Series performance, and their performance in other affiliation state, regional and national play.

-"Open"-ISC top 12-16 teams and any team with a pitcher classified OPEN or any ASA Major or Canada Top Senior Open Team.
+"Open"-ISC top 4 teams and any team with a pitcher classified OPEN or any ASA Major or Canada Top Senior Open Team that use Open Pitchers.

-"AA-Major"-Teams that have competed at the top of NAFA "AA" and the top level of ISC II, ASA "A" and ASA "B"
+"AA-Major"-Teams that have competed at the top of NAFA "AA" and been reclassified to AA-Major, teams that play AA-Major now and the top level of ISC II, ASA "A" and ASA "B".

-"AA"-ASA Middle to Upper "B", Lower A, ISC II bottom 24 teams with a pitcher with a "AA" rating or lower.
-Normally only pitchers are bumped to "AA-Major" for the following year unless a team or teams dominate at the "AA" level.
-2-12 teams may be bumped to "AA-Major"
+"AA"-ASA Middle "B", ISC II bottom 20 teams with a pitcher with a "AA" rating or lower.
+Normally only pitchers and the top 1 to 3 teams are bumped to "AA-Major" for the following year unless a team or teams dominate at the "AA" level.
+1-12 teams may be bumped to "AA-Major".

-"A-Major"-Upper ASA "C" and Lower ASA "B" teams, teams that did well in the previous years NAFA "A" and ASA "C." The top 1 to 12 teams from the "A-Major" event are bumped to "AA" each year.
+"A-Major"-Upper ASA "C", teams that did well in the previous years NAFA "A" and ASA "C." The top 3 to 12 teams from the "A-Major" event are bumped to "AA" each year.

 "A"-Middle to lower ASA "C" teams with no pitcher that has been rated above "A" for the current year although borderline pitchers between "A" and "A-Major" must be pre-approved for "A" prior to the World Series.
 The top 8-16 teams from the "A" event are normally bumped up to "A-Major" for the following year.